This is a revised and expanded version of an attempt I made in February 2011 to try and encapsulate my main musical tastes in just 10 albums.

-Interesting as ever, BB seemed to suggest (correctly in my opinion) that the 10 most influential pieces of music in a musician’s life aren’t necessarily the best and aren’t necessarily the artist’s favourites.
-Instead, these are the albums that pointed the artist in a particular direction at a crucial time in their development.
+My belief is that the most influential pieces of music in a musician’s life aren’t necessarily the artist’s favourites and aren’t necessarily the albums the artist considers to be the best of all time.
+Instead, they’re the albums that pointed the artist in a particular direction at a crucial time in their artistic or emotional development.

 1. John Barry – You Only Live Twice (1967)

-Huddled in the back row of the Warrington Odeon in the late 1960s, at the ripe old ages of 4 and 5, I was first exposed to the cinema courtesy of the then vogue-ish James Bond films.
+Huddled in the back row of the Warrington Odeon in the late 1960s, at the ripe old age of 5, I was first exposed to the cinema courtesy of the James Bond films.
 My Dad was a fan, my mum wasn’t.
 I was a very cheap date.

-The abiding memories, beyond staring at the swirling clouds of cigarette smoke overhead, were the sense of excitement that the films’ action generated and the haunting nature of the music in the background.
+My abiding memories, beyond staring at the swirling clouds of cigarette smoke overhead, are the sense of excitement that the films’ action generated and the haunting nature of the music in the background.

-Pouring scorn on Pinky and Perky and Rolf Harris, my early record collection proudly consisted of a John Barry compilation, a John Barry single, and an MFP LP of Geoff Love‘s versions of John Barry’s James Bond themes.
+Pouring scorn on Pinky and Perky and Rolf Harris, my early record collection proudly consisted of a John Barry Best Of compilation, the You Only Live Twice single (Nancy Sinatra sings John Barry), and an MFP LP of Geoff Love‘s versions of John Barry’s James Bond themes.
 Diverse it wasn’t!

-Barry’s scores for You Only Live Twice and The Ipcress File were the two that most caught my attention, with the minor key arpeggios of Capsule In Space being the soundtrack to many a pre-pubescent dream.
+Barry’s scores for You Only Live Twice, On Her Majesty’s Secret Service and the Harry Palmer film The Ipcress File were the ones that most grabbed my attention, with Capsule In Space - from YOLT - being a particular favourite piece.

 2. 10cc – The Original Soundtrack (1975)